oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

 1. Using an FTP Client of your choice, connect to FTP Server with the information from [File Server Setup](?lab=setup)

-2. Copy the files *food.jpeg, food_comliant.jpeg* (You can get these files from the zip file which you have downloade) into FTP server location.
+2. Copy the files *food.jpeg, food_non_hitl.jpeg* (You can get these files from the zip file which you have downloade) into FTP server location.
 For example, copy these two files to the folder /home/users/fileserveroic3user/oicusername.
 You can create your own folder under /home/users/fileserveroic3user and copy the files in into new directory which you have created.

 ## Task 5: Configure the Decision and Activate